DaeHyeoNi/drone-slack/README.md

 Drone plugin for sending Slack notifications.
 For the usage information and a listing of the available options please take a look at [the docs](DOCS.md).

+Note: this is the fork of the official Drone slack plugin.
+It changes the default output of the notification to slack to be better formatted.

 ## Build

 Build the binary with the following commands: